 We have opted to develop a tool that can be positioned as a structured mind-mapping tool, i.e., the mind map has a predefined structure.
 This predefined structure captures the issues to consider during requirement elicitation.
 During the requirement elicitation process, the user will go through the predefined issues (in any order), select the ones that are relevant, provide the required motivations and information, and make choices where needed.
 The app provides explanations, indicates which issues are required and which are optional, provides options and alternatives, indicates the impacts of choices, and documents choices made.
 The tool can be used in meetings or individually.

 To capture the issues to consider, we invented the term “guidea” (a portmanteau word for “guided” and “idea”), and because our representation is based on mind maps, the models created are called “GuideaMaps”.
 The predefined maps are called "GuideaTemplates".
-Below is an example of a GuideaTemplate for the domain of Serious Games and one for the domain of e-commerce web applications.
+Below is an example of a GuideaTemplate for the domain of Serious Games .

 The next figure shows how the tool allows to select a specific GuideaTemplate when creating a new GuideaMap.